turtlesec-no/turtlesec-no.github.io/about.md

   </p>
 </div>

-*Please reach out to us on Twitter or on LinkedIn*
+*Please reach out to us on LinkedIn*